Windows 7 Forums Search

-How to Change a Drive Icon in Windows 7
+How to Change a Drive Icon in Vista, Windows 7, and Windows 8

-This will show you how to change a drive icon for a internal or external drive that has a drive letter in the Computer window to any icon you want for just your user account, or all user accounts on the computer.
+This tutorial will show you how to change a drive icon for an internal or external drive that has a drive letter in the Computer window to any icon you want for just your or all user accounts in Vista, Windows 7, and Windows 8.

 EXAMPLE: C Drive icon - Default and Changed